AdrianCiuciui/Selenium-Java-Maven-TestNG-Project/README.md

 The webdriver is handled so that there is no need to add it when creating new objects from the POM classes.

 The application is mapped with: ID, className and xpath.
-This was also the preferred choice of locating the webelements.
+This was also the preferred choice of locating the web elements.

 Random product(s) (are) is selected at each run.

+GitHub Actions is set up and running.
+It runs all the tests automatically when pushing into the master branch.